Here's the thing about moving traditional customers online; you have to find innovative marketing strategies and ideas to get them to migrate.

 Getting people in to the store is now something you can do with a single tweet.
 Converting, cross-selling and up-selling is up to your in-store sales techniques.

 Are you running a traditional business?
-Have you had success in growing your business online?
-Share your online marketing strategies for traditional businesses, or ask questions, in the comments.
+Have you had success in growing online?
+Share your online marketing strategies, or ask questions, in the comments.